 3.2.3 Protected areas

-Although there is global concern that many protected areas are merely “paper parks” which do not work on the ground (Di Minin and Toivonen 2015), 66% of the cases of protected areas in our dataset (n=63) were associated with positive forest cover impacts, implying that protected areas in the region are often effective.
-However, many of these cases examined multiple policies in interaction with protected areas, and most did not account for the additionality of protection.
+Many of the cases in this category examined multiple policies in interaction with protected areas, and most did not account for the additionality of protection.
 Among the cases that accounted for additionality, Andam et al. (2008) Andam (2008), and Andam, Ferraro, and Hanauer (2013) used quasi-experimental methods to estimate additionality of the protected areas system in Costa Rica, finding about 10% avoided forest loss and less than 20% were associated with reforestation.
 Figueroa and Sanchez Cordero (2008) and Figueroa et al. (2011) looked at aggregate data for dozens of Mexican protected areas, and found a similar success rate to our study.
 They used an innovative effectiveness index that included percentage of area transformed, rate and absolute extent of change, and comparison to non-protected area.
 Both papers also reported on other variables that contribute to the effectiveness of protection included migration, strength of governance, and agricultural land use change.

 3.2.4 Agricultural Subsidies

-Agricultural subsidies, which occurred in 11% of cases (n=22), were associated with negative impacts on forest cover in 86% of cases across five countries (see Figure 2).
-The positive cases studied incentives to search out alternate livelihoods (Schmook 2008) and mixed-vegetation agroforestry systems utilizing native species (Chargoy Zamora 2004).
+The few positive cases of agricultural subsidies studied incentives to search out alternate livelihoods (Schmook 2008) and mixed-vegetation agroforestry systems utilizing native species (Chargoy Zamora 2004).
 The latter example demonstrated that in the case of shade coffee, policies that promote agroforestry may also be positive for forests.

 Two main examples of subsidized agriculture with associated negative forest outcomes were livestock production and Mexico’s PROCAMPO rural assistance program, which provides payments to farmers based on land area cultivated.
 Multiple papers studied policies such as bank lending, subsidized credits or provision of titles to incentivize cattle production in Central America at the expense of forest cover (Ibrahim, Porro, and Mauricio 2010, Ledec 1992, Arroyo-Mora et al. 2005).
 PROCAMPO was likewise linked to deforestation (Klepeis and Vance 2003, Klepeis 2003); although, Chowdhury (2006) reported that the policy reduced deforestation at the parcel level, highlighting a need for cross-scale analyses.